Funfetti Tahini Chick Pea Blondies

 CLICK HERE TO JOIN

 • Tahini.
-Seeds of Collaboration, of course!
+Seeds of Collaboration is my absolute favorite for these tahini blondies and for all of my tahini recipes.
 Remember to use the code ROGUE at check-out to save 20%.

 • Maple syrup